smichaelsen/backup-paperless/README.md

 # Backup your paperless installation

-This assumes you have a paperless-ngx installation running as docker container called `paperless-ngx`.

 The script will perform an export, zip and encrypt it and store 7 daily, 12 monthly and unlimited yearly backups on a specified remote server.

 ## Setup